Wilfred Johnson: Entry into organized crime

 As a young man, Johnson was physically imposing.
-Allan May, quoting from the memoir of Retired Lieutenant Remo Franceschini of the Queens District Attorney's Squad, describes Johnson thusly:
+Allan May, quoting from the memoir of Retired NYPD Lieutenant Remo Franceschini of the Queens District Attorney's Squad, describes Johnson thus:

 He was real stocky, about five feet nine inches and well over two hundred pounds, looked like a professional wrestler.
 Size twenty-one neck, gravel voice.
 You didn't want to meet Willie Boy on the street, and if you met him you'd better have backup ammunition in your pocket because six bullets were not going to stop this guy.
 He was the type of guy who, if he got shot, he would almost try to rip the bullets out of his own chest and then get really pissed off.
 'You shot me?
 Now you're in f—kin' trouble.'

 This led Johnson to become a Mafia enforcer.
 By 1949, he was running a gang of thugs in East New York who strong-armed debtors into paying their mob debts.
 In 1957, Johnson met John Gotti for the first time.
 Gotti was a 17-year-old high school dropout and Johnson was a street thug perpetually in trouble with the law.

 When Gotti joined the Gambino family, Johnson came with him.
 Johnson became known as the "terminator" because of his skill with strong-arm work.
 Requiring a steady income, Johnson was given a modestly successful gambling operation.
 Because Johnson was only half-Italian from the wrong side of the family, he could never become a made man.
 However, he brought in money as well as anyone else in the family.

 Cooperation with the FBI

+The FBI's codename for Johnson was "Wahoo" because of his Native American heritage.

-In the late 1960s, Johnson would turn against the Gambino family.
-This betrayal started in 1966, when Johnson was imprisoned for armed robbery.
+In 1966, Johnson purportedly turned against the Gambino family, when he was imprisoned for armed robbery.
 His caporegime, Carmine Fatico, vowed to financially support Johnson's wife and two infant children but soon broke this promise.
 Johnson's wife, who remained loyal to Johnson throughout all his prison terms, was forced to go on welfare.
-Johnson felt the mob was not living up to its obligations.

 Johnson rarely volunteered information but would answer direct questions asked by law enforcement officials.
 His FBI handler, Special Agent Martin Boland, would submit questions from various organized crime squads inside the FBI and the Drug Enforcement Administration (DEA).

 In 1967, during an FBI interview, someone spotted Johnson's apparent dissatisfaction with the mob.
 After his release from prison, the FBI approached him about becoming an informant.
 Reluctant at first, Johnson finally agreed to talk in return for the government's dropping some counterfeiting charges.
 Johnson also wanted to pay back the Gambinos for their dishonesty.
 In 1978, Johnson informed Boland about the whereabouts of Lucchese crime family capo, Paul Vario's, hijacking headquarters, which at the time was operating out of a scrapyard owned by Clyde Brooks.